ReznoRMichael/hollow-knight-completion-check/README.md

 ## Version History

-* v1.5.0 In progress:
+* v1.5.0 (in development):

+  — Changes/Fixes:
-  — Rewrote and optimized a large part of the code.
+  ✅ Rewrote and optimized large parts of the code.
 Should work a bit faster now, especially on mobile devices.
-  — Rearranged custom hint system.
+  ✅ Fixed incorrect display of Soul orbs amount for early HK save file versions (like 1.0.0.6).

+  — **Hints** changes:
+  ✅ change: Rearranged the sequence of the clues.
 More emphasis on gradually increasing difficulty (magic words: Watcher Knights).
-  — Fixed incorrect display of Soul orbs amount for early HK save file versions (like 1.0.0.6).

   — **Grimm Troupe Content Pack** changes:
-  ✅ Charm #40 Grimmchild Phase detection (No charm, 1-4) and Carefree Melody detection
+  ✅ change: Charm #40 Grimmchild Phase detection (No charm, 1-4), Carefree Melody detection and wiki links

-  — **Achievements Essentials** changes:
-  ✅ Moved Creatures Encountered and Hunter Notes Completed to Game Statistics (because not all 164 entries are required for the achievements)

-  — **Achievements Essentials** additions:
-  ✅ Journal: Flukemunga
+  ✅ change: Nightmare King/Banishment player save choice detection and wiki links

   — **Game Completion Essentials** additions:
-  ✅ God Tamer (needed for Trial of the Fool %)
+  ✅ addition: God Tamer (needed for Trial of the Fool %)
-  ✅ Vengefly King (needed for Trial of the Warrior %)
+  ✅ addition: Vengefly King (needed for Trial of the Warrior %)

+  — **Achievements Essentials** changes/additions:
+  ✅ change: Moved Creatures Encountered and Hunter Notes Completed to Game Statistics (not all 164 entries are required for the achievements)
+  ✅ addition: Journal: Flukemunga (needed for Keen Hunter/True Hunter achievements)

 * v1.4.1 2021-03-16: